martinomamic/RSSReader/README.md

 - Background refresh and notifications for new items
 - Favorite feeds management
 - Explore curated feed suggestions
+- Add and remove explore feeds to the feed list from the explore feeds tab
 - Enhanced feed addition with top recommendations
 - Debug panel for notifications and background tasks
 - SwiftData persistence